Parrots are among the few birds that can learn words and mimic human language.

 Do Parrots Understand What They’re Saying?

 The Journal of Comparative Psychology examined Cosmo, a pet Congo African grey parrot, to see how her speech and non-word sounds changed with social context.
-Researchers wanted to determine whether the parrot responded using the correct answers to its owner’s questions.
+Researchers wanted to determine if the parrot responded using the correct answers to questions.

-After various tests, they discovered that many of the parrot’s vocalizations were specific to the context.
-During the study, the parrot’s repertoire consisted of 278 different units ranging from 1-8 words.
-Some vocalizations were non-word sounds.
-219 of the units used were English speech units.
+After various tests, they found that many vocalizations were specific to the context.
+During the study, the parrot’s repertoire consisted of 278 units ranging from 1-8 words.
+Some vocalizations were non-word sounds, and 219 of the units used were English speech units.
 Phrases included: